 Photo Credit: Kristen Burden Photos

-And when we get asked to share our story, it’s almost always a “yes”.
+And when we are asked to share our story, it’s almost always a yes.

-That’s because from Day 1 of our life-threatening food allergy diagnosis,
+That’s because from day one of our life-threatening food allergy diagnosis,

 I committed to helping others however I could.

 This time, NBC News contacted us about Dr. Rupti Gupta’s 2018 study on childhood milk allergy.

 See the link below.

 The study reveals some new statistics that parents will certainly find helpful.

 Plus, with this study, we learn most families are ill-prepared for severe first reactions to dairy.
 Yikes.

 As you will read, that was certainly our case.

 We definitely need to spread the word and make sure parents are prepared for unexpected emergencies like allergic reactions.